About the Database

 I nostri volontari in Spagna-Naši Španjolski Dobrovoljci.
 I nostri volontari in Spagna.
 Naši Španski Prostovoljci, Centar Za Historiju Radničkog Pokreta I Nor Istre, Hrvatskog Primorja I Gorskog Kotara, Rijeka, Centro di ricerche storiche, Rovigno, 1988.

 Italiani Caduti in Spagna - “Italiani caduti in Spagna combattendo contro il Fascismo,” in Quaderni Italiani, (New York: 1943).
 Magazine publication with names of Italians who died in Spain published in Paris.

 La Spagna nel nostro cuore

-The Volunteer – The Volunteer for Liberty has three editions, the first edition was published in Spain as a paper for the volunteers a collection was published in 1939; The name was carried over to the the veterans newsletter; in the early 1980s the newsletter was
+The Volunteer – The Volunteer for Liberty has three editions, the first edition was published in Spain as a paper for the volunteers a collection of these issues was published in 1939; The name was carried over to the the veterans newsletter; the newsletter was rebooted in the early 1980s.

 L’Unità Operaia-Italian-language weekly of the Communist Party of the United States.

 Ancestry – Ancestry.com houses a collection of documents including: Passenger lists of incoming passengers to the US.
 Some of these documents provide Passport#, age, naturalization information, and address as well as the arrival date.; SSN information; Census data; and yearbooks.

 SSN Social Security Death Index, normally provides month of death.